 Except as permitted by law, carrying, bringing, using, or possessing any weapon or a dangerous instrument (including ammunition) in any school building, on school grounds, in any school vehicle or at any school-sponsored activity is prohibited.
-Except for authorized law enforcement officials, the board specifically prohibits the carrying of concealed weapons on school property.
+Except for authorized law enforcement officials, the board specifically prohibits the property.